How to Read Stock Charts

 To help understand the pros and cons of these techniques, I’ve tested them on Boeing’s stock prices during two periods of particular price disruptions – July 21 through September 24, 2001, and February 13 through May 15, 2020.
 The chart below shows the Boeing stock prices since 1995.
 These two disruptions, shown in the blue circles, are quite visible with the benefit of hindsight.
 The first time period doesn’t look as dramatic because of the significant rise in the stock price since 2001.
 However, the stock price decreased by 49% in a short period of time in 2001, not quite as large as the decrease in early 2020 of 67%.

 As noted above, I am a long-term fundamental investor.
-However, I am always interested in learning about techniques that might help me avoid significant decreases in the value of individual stocks in my A group of financial instruments.
-More.
+However, I am always interested in learning about techniques that might help me avoid significant decreases in the value of individual stocks in my portfolio.
 To evaluate these techniques, I’ll assume I bought 100 shares of Boeing stock at the adjusted opening price of $10.62 on January 4, 1992.
 Those shares would have cost me $1,062.
 If I had done that and still held the same shares on March 12, 2021, they would be worth $25,386.

 Let’s look at whether any of the price-based techniques discussed above would have helped increase the value of my Boeing position.
 I did not use the volume indicator in this comparison, as it tends to be better used to confirm trends rather than to identify turning points.